 As well as maximizing benefits by supplementing with other products, you can also ensure you pick the best beneficial bacteria for ponds.
-Not all bacteria products are made equal, and although most contain the same natural heterotrophic bacteria strains, the concentration can vary, as well as additional ingredients.
-Some bacteria is also more optimized to work under certain temperatures, so this also needs to be taken into account.
+Not all bacteria products are made equal, and although most contain the same natural heterotrophic bacteria strains, the concentrations can vary, as well as additional ingredients.
+Some bacteria are also more optimized to work under certain temperatures, so this also needs to be taken into account.
 Some of the things to consider are:

-- CFU, or colony-forming units, is the amount bacteria can divide (multiply) under controlled conditions.
+- CFU, or colony-forming units, is the amount that bacteria can divide (multiply) under controlled conditions.
 Basically, the higher the CFU contained within your bacteria product, the faster your beneficial bacteria will grow, divide, and establish themselves.

 - The temperature range bacteria work most effectively is another point to consider.
 Most beneficial bacteria are optimized for warmer temperatures, so would be best to dose in the spring and summer.
 Other bacteria are designed for colder temperatures, and would be ideal for autumn.
 Some bacteria will also work fine in all conditions.